fbgallet/roam-extension-live-ai-assistant/README.md

 - Easily use a given range of previous Daily Notes as context
 - Each LLM response has now a title that summarizes its content (option)
 - Instant tokens estimation & pricing for the selected context
+- Checkbox to include children blocks in prompt (& option to enable it by default)
 - Claude Sonnet 4 and Grok 3 support (including reasoning & live search)

 ### 🆕 New in v.18